-Students attending classes and students electing to study on flexible mode will follow the same class timetable.
-Total lecturing hours have not changed from the existing.
+Students attending classes and students electing to study on the flexible mode will follow the same class timetable.
+Total lecturing hours have not changed from the existing ones.
 Both categories of students will have access to the same resources through MyLO.

 4 hrs / 1/ week for 10 weeks.
 Total Hrs 40.